sawshep/popecomputing.org/refurbishing/index.md

 ## About

-Parts4Hearts is the refurbishing branch of the Pope Computing Club.
-Parts4Hearts seeks to provide students in need around the metropolitan Atlanta area with fully functional laptops, closing the digital divide.
-The Club also donates a portion of refurbished computers to the [World Computer Exchange](https://worldcomputerexchange.org), an organization that ships computers to students in need overseas.
+Parts4Hearts is the computer recyling and refurbishing program of the Pope Computing Club, operating in the Marietta and metropolitan Atlanta area.
+Parts4Hearts seeks to provide underpriveliged students with fully functional laptops, closing the digital divide in education.

+Additionally, as of 2022-08-31, Parts4Hearts manages the southeastern chapter of the [World Computer Exchange](https://worldcomputerexchange.org), an organization that ships refurbished computers to students in need across the world.

 ## Donate